isomerpages/gb-assist/_start-a-business/home-based-businesses/determine-your-home-business-scheme.md

 Generally, you should select the scheme depending on your business activities.

-- <b>Home-Based Business Scheme:</b> Small-scale businesses like bakeries and hairdressing, without any non-resident employee
+- <strong>Home-Based Business Scheme:</strong> Small-scale businesses like bakeries and hairdressing, without any non-resident employee

-- <b>Home Office Scheme:</b> Small scale offices running administrative functions, like accountancy and consultancy services, with up to two non-resident employees
+- <strong>Home Office Scheme:</strong> Small scale offices running administrative functions, like accountancy and consultancy services, with up to two non-resident employees

 A non-exhaustive list of business classification is provided below.